 NuGet User Interface in Visual Studio

-NuGet runs in all versions and SKUs of Visual Studio 2010, Visual Studio 2012 and Visual Studio 2013.
-For Visual Studio 2012 and Visual Studio 2013, NuGet is shipped in-the-box.
+NuGet runs in all versions and SKUs of Visual Studio starting with Visual Studio 2010.
+For Visual Studio 2012 and later, NuGet is shipped in-the-box.
 For Visual Studio 2010, NuGet can be downloaded from the Visual Studio Extension Gallery.

 You can find, install, remove, and update packages by using the Manage NuGet Packages dialog box or by using PowerShell command-line commands in the Package Manager Console dedicated Visual Studio window.
 Both options are accessible from the Visual Studio main menu.
 You can also open the dialog box from a Solution Explorer context menu.

 The PowerShell cmdlets require PowerShell 2.0.
 Therefore, NuGet requires one of the following operating systems: